vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/4_saMpradAya-prakriyA-bhAgaH/31_shiShyakRtyAdhikAraH.md

 man who imparts instruction in the mysteries of the science of the soul is without a tradition and teaches (merely) on the strength of his own reading of the books or of what he over-heard from (a hiding place) bebind a wall, he will, like one who wears stolen jewels. be ever in dread of those that see him.
 Moreover it inay even become sinful, for it has been said :- "The mantra' which is learnt by mere chance by one in hiding, under some pretext or from books -- that mantra will be of no avail; on the other hand, it may even cause evil".
 Even when & man has learnt from a guru and then teaches, if he sbould learn and teach against the regulations enjoined for it, he would create disgust in the minds of onlookers like one who wears jewels made from the inoney given to him along with "Kala '\* (These regulations) may be seen in the following ślokas " Bow to the guru," ask for explanations, render service to him and then learn the essential nature of the self".

-It is said also, "Maitreya prostrated (pranipatya) before Parasara and made salutations to hiin (abhivadya)".
+It is said also, "Maitreya prostrated (pranipatya) before Parāśara and made salutations to hiin (abhivadya)".
 As stated in the s-loka :-"He who impartsla instruction in violation of the regu lations and he who learns violating the regulations — of these two, one will die or will come to bate the other" as stated here, it may even have evil consequences.
 Even when the nian has learnt according to the regulations and then teaches, if he should not render dne praise to his guru, his sishya may suspect that the truths revealed by him may have no basis (or authority) like para Hitic plants growing (on the branches of trees) and treat them with Jisregard.
 This omission of giving due praise to one's guru before (ne's sishya is included a one among the thirty-two kinds of offences.
 It has been stated: “ T'he wise nad should reveal (the greatness of) his guru and guard the mantra with great care.

 (NOTE \* Kala : When a man is dangerously ill and longs for recovery. he has the figure of a man (K’alapurasha) made with gingely seeds, decks it with jewels and gives it to a poor man along with money.
 To receive such a gift is looked upon as a disgusting thing.)
 16. Padmasamhita : Charyapada: 23 - 49.
-19. Mahabharata : Santi parva: 17.
+19. Mahābhārata : Santi parva: 17.
 Bhagavad Gita: 4 - 24.

 335 - 5.
-18. Viṣṇupurana: 1.1-1.
+18. Viṣṇupurāṇa: 1.1-1.

 20. Sesha Samhita : 14 - 50.